 - Select the auto-filing template or script name from the list.

-When the system has auto-filing enabled users can send files to the appropriate folders in the document management system either automatically or semi-automatically.
+When the system has auto-filing enabled users can send files to the appropriate folders in the document management system automatically.

 If auto-filing has not been enabled or not configured for the document schema, you will not be able to use the instructions below to auto-file the document.
 If auto-filing has been configured, but there is an error in the auto-filing script or script configuration the user will see an error message when the press the Autofile button.